The Senate met at 1:30 p.m., the Speaker in the chair.

 The bill, honourable senators, misleads Canadians into thinking that long-standing problems of high prices in the retail gas sector will be addressed as a result of it.
 The truth is that it will not.

 The proposed legislation does not address a core issue, which is a flawed pump testing system that can be affected by cold temperatures.
-What is not in the bill — and, frankly, it should be addressed — is the protection of consumers from high gas prices, and the encouragement of more competition at the retail sector.
+What is not in the bill — and, frankly, it should be addressed — is the protection of consumers from high gas prices and the encouragement of more competition at the retail sector.

-A third test is whether or not this bill is effective in terms of fairness at the pump.
+A third test is whether or not this bill is effective in terms of fairness at the pumps.
 No, it is not, because the title itself implies that the amendments are only concerned with gas measurement when the new legislation covers eight sectors, including retail petroleum, downstream or wholesale petroleum, dairy, retail food, fishing, logging, grain and field crops and mining.

 Mandatory inspections, honourable senators, generally are practices used by many countries around the world in France, Germany, and the United States.
 In Canada, we already have, for electricity and natural gas, meters that fall under the Electricity and Gas Inspection Act, and they were inspected.